 Cougar (Terwilliger) Hot Springs is a magical place of its own that is deeply hidden in the dense natural forest.
 This means that apart from just enjoying the benefits that come from the hot springs, you will also be able to experience the serenity of a lush and dense forest.
 You will have the rare moments to wash away all your stress and anxiety.
-These feelings will be replaced with a relaxed and an open mind that is able to receive anything provided by nature.
+After soaking in the natural mineral water, these feelings will be replaced with an active relaxed state of your mind, body, and emotions.

 There are five-tiered pools whose sizes range between 3-12 feet across and their depth ranges between 2-3 feet deep.
 The pools are lined with lithified rocks, though sometimes small gravel is used.

 At these springs, clothing is optional and this will give you chance to fully enjoy the nature.
 You will be comfortable not wearing a swimming suit as nudity is not an issue.